Chapter 17

 Let us notice the following verses,

-5 Jesus had compassion upon the people and wanted to feed them.
+5 … Jesus had compassion upon the people and wanted to feed the people.
+He then asked Phillip where they could purchase bread for them.

-8-9 Andrew told Jesus that a young lad had five barley loaves of bread and two small fish.
+8-9 … Andrew told Jesus that a young lad only had five barley loaves of bread and two small fish.

-10-11 Jesus, after giving thanks to God the Father for the food, gave to the multitude fish and bread to eat.
+10-11 … Jesus, after giving thanks to God the Father for the food, He gave to the multitude fish and bread to eat.
 They all ate till they were full.

-12-13 After the multitude finished eating, Jesus' disciples gathered twelve basket with the pieces of bread that were left over.
+12-13 … After the multitude finished eating; Jesus' disciples filled twelve baskets with the left over pieces of bread.

 From the Gospel according to Matthew 14:2 we discover that on this day the great multitude that Jesus fed were five thousand men, besides the women and children.